 Wednesday to Friday: 10.00 am – 5.00 pm

-We are closed on public holidays and bank holidays.
+We are closed on Mondays and Tuesdays, public holidays and bank holidays.

 We issue South West Heritage Trust readers’ tickets which are valid for four years.
 If you have not visited us before, please bring some form of identification containing your name, current address and signature (for example a driving licence, utility bill and other ID with signature) so we can issue you with one of our readers’ tickets.